 Dr. David Carter grew up on the southside of Indianapolis and graduated from Perry Meridian high school in 1975.
 He attended Purdue University and graduated in 1979 with a Bachelors degree in Microbiology.
 He then attended the Purdue University Veterinary School of Medicine and graduated in 1983.
 After graduation, Dr. Carter worked part-time in two emergency veterinary clinics at night while working full-time in a small animal veterinary hospital on the southside of Indianapolis.
 He moved to Carmel in 1985 to work in a small animal practice for 5 years before returning to his specialty in emergency medicine.
 He managed an emergency hospital for a year before opening the Carter Veterinary Medical Center in 1991.
 Through the years, he has developed interest not only in emergency medicine, but also soft tissue surgery, dentistry, nutrition, regenerative medicine such as stem cell and laser therapy, as well as internal medicine for both cats and dogs.
 Dr. Carter has been using his surgical laser for 100% of all of his surgical procedures since 2002.
-Dr. Carter has been married to his beautiful high school sweetheart, Sandra, since 1979, has 4 adult children, 3 grandchildren, and 3 dogs.
+Dr. Carter has been married to his beautiful high school sweetheart, Sandra, since 1979, has 4 adult children, 4 grandchildren, and 2 dogs.
 He has always had an interest in teaching and education.
-He helped create the J. Everett Light Veterinary assisting program for junior and senior students in the tricounty school districts, and has held the position of chairman of the board of directors since its inception in 2001.
+He helped create the J. Everett Light Veterinary Assisting program for junior and senior students in the tricounty school districts, and has held the position of chairman of the board of directors since its inception in 2001.

 Dr. Carter is a teacher by nature.
 He sees being a veterinarian as being a kind of teacher.
 He loves taking the scientific and technical information from veterinary medicine and explaining it to pet owners in ways that they can understand.
-Whatever the problem with a pet, Dr. Carter loves teaching the pet owners about what is wrong, why it's wrong, what need to be done, and why.
+Whatever the problem is with a pet, Dr. Carter loves teaching the pet owners about what is wrong, why it's wrong, what needs to be done, and why.
 He believes learning and education has been the foundation for his career and loves to share what he learns with others.

 Elise is the third child of Dr. David and Sandra Carter.
 She has always been a dedicated and passionate animal advocate.
 She owned her own Quarter horse, Abby, throughout her high school career at University High School and enjoyed competing in shows and being a counselor at Kaufman Stables' annual summer camp where she helped lead and facilitate activities between the campers and horses.
 She is a proud Boilermaker and graduated with her BA in History in 2013 with minors in Anthropology, Organizational Leadership, and Communications.
 She then went on to get her MBA from Indiana Wesleyan University in 2016.
 She has worked in several bridal salons where she enhanced her skills in customer service and sales.
 She has experience working in different aspects of the veterinary industry and was drawn back to the family practice to help enhance every customer's unique experience.
 She loves traveling, cooking, music, reading, and fashion.
 She is also the proud mama of two long-haired Chihuahuas, Pebbles and Bandit, and loves getting in as much cuddle and play time with them as possible.
 You can often find her buzzing around the front-desk as she loves to visit with all of the furry patients of Carter Veterinary Medical Center!

 Beth grew up in the Indianapolis area and has been living in Carmel since 1980.
 She has two grown daughters, each having three children, so family gatherings are pretty crowded, busy, and fun.
 Professionally, most of her adult life has been in education, with early childhood dominating her career.
 She was director of the IUPUI Center for Young Children for over 25 years, growing the program from 30 children to a licensed and accredited center for over 230.
 She’s active in her church and local CERT (Citizens Emergency Response Team).
 In her leisure time she likes to china paint on porcelain and dabbles in gardening.
-She has one dog, Finnegan, that she rescued from Kentucky, after he was hit by a car.
+She has one dog, Finnegan, that she rescued from Kentucky after he was hit by a car.
 After he recovered from multiple surgeries, he was trained in the Kentucky prison.
-Once she had him, she registered him as a therapy dog with Pet Partners.
+Once she adopted him, she registered him as a therapy dog with Pet Partners.
 She and Finnegan primarily visit homeless groups with children, or other organizations involving children.